-George Clinical’s therapeutic expertise spread throughout 27 countries and 162 sites.
+George Clinical’s therapeutic expertise is spread throughout 27 countries and 162 sites.

 Candice Delcourt is a neurologist specializing in stroke medicine.
 She is a Senior Research Fellow at The George Institute in Sydney and the Hunter Stroke Service in Newcastle.
 She is a Senior Clinical Lecturer at the University of Sydney.
 She holds a clinical appointment at the Royal Prince Alfred Hospital.

 She obtained her specialist medical qualification in Neurology from the University of Liege (Belgium) and additional qualifications in cerebro-vascular medicine from the University of Dijon (France) and in neurophysiology from the University of Lille (France).